nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 date = "2019-10-31"
 +++

 This is a guide I made as I was learning Go.
 I think it could be useful to many others out there.
-Previous programming experience is recommended if you plan to follow along.
+Previous programming experience is recommended as I will not be explaining programming concepts in-depth.
+However, anyone can follow along.

 ## Introduction

 Go is a programming language developed by Google.
 It is also known as Golang.
 It's a statically typed and compiled language.
 My goal is to become good with an interpreted language and a compiled language.
 I was already decent at Ruby, so I started searching for compiled languages and weighed their pros and cons.
 I ultimately chose Go because I preferred its syntax over other compiled languages like Java.
 It also helps that it's very popular amongst DevOps/Infrastructure teams and that's something I'm very interested in.

-Key features of Go include: relatively simple syntax, fast compile times, garbage collection, built-in concurrency, and compilation to standalone binaries.
+Key features of Go include:

-I will be running all examples on MacOS.
+- Relatively simple syntax
+- Fast compile times
+- Garbage collection
+- Built-in concurrency
+- Compilation to standalone binaries.

 ## Following Along